o-t-w/blog/src/content/blog/how-to-gif-2025.md

 See [this article](https://jakearchibald.com/2022/html-codecs-parameter-for-av1/) for information on specifying the codec.

 Adobe Media Encoder does not support export of AV1 video.
 DaVinci Resolve 19 on Windows supports exporting AV1 video.
 The command line tool FFmpeg or a GUI like Shutter Encoder can be used to convert video to AV1.

+### VP9

+VP9 is supported in all browsers.
+Unlike AV1, it is not dependent on the users device supporting hardware-accelerated decoding.

 ## Video vs Image formats